ReginaMayhem/ClusterBusters/README.md

 ## Evaluation

-To evaluate a trained Deep Sets model on the set of testing streams, navigate to "Code/Deep Sets/" and run 'eval_model'.
+To evaluate a trained Deep Sets model on the set of testing streams, navigate to "Code/Deep Sets/" and run 'eval_model.py'.
 Arguments: 'model_file' to indicate the model to load, 'net_dim' the hidden dimension of the Deep Sets to load (default 100), 'eval_dataset' to indicate which file to evaluate on.

 We provide the pre-trained models corresponding to the results shown on the Synthetic streams in the paper in the Logs folder.